 My son’s favorite animal (Credit: Mehgan Murphy, Smithsonian’s National Zoo)

-A few months ago I took my son on his first trip to the zoo.
-The National Zoo in Washington, DC doesn’t charge admission, but it does charge parking fees ranging between $16 and $22 depending on how long you visit the animals.
+I took my son on his first trip to the zoo a few months ago.
+The National Zoo in Washington, DC, doesn’t charge admission, but it charges parking fees between $16 and $22, depending on how long you visit the animals.

-You can avoid the fees if you park on the street, but most street parking is limited to two hours and as with all parking in DC it’s often difficult to find a space large enough to fit a mid-sized car.
-To be honest it’s also not nearly as convenient as paying to park at the zoo.
-You typically have to park a fair distance from the zoo and then make certain that you don’t stay longer than two hours.
-Of course, that time includes your walk to and from the car.
+You can avoid zoo fees if you park on the street, but most street parking is limited to two hours, and as with all parking in DC, it’s often difficult to find a space large enough to fit a mid-sized car.

 We arrived at the zoo just before 10 o’clock and didn’t leave until roughly 1:30.
 I was charged the maximum amount for parking: $22.
-That seemed like a significant amount of money to spend for a three and a half our trip to the zoo.
-Granted we didn’t have to pay for admission, so it wasn’t so awful, but it certainly wasn’t a cheap three hour tour.
+The National Zoo doesn’t charge admission, but $22 was a hefty price for a three-hour tour.

 - Up to two named cardholders